DingDongRoar/dingdongroar.github.io/_posts/2016-07-07-random-markdown.markdown

         print
 ~~~

-Sample output of above code:
+Sample use and output of above code:

 ~~~ python
 >>> target = Store('Target')